 Monday, March 19, 2012

-Kohli asset is his ability to adapt to the conditions and situations quickly and his strong determination.
-This is what makes Kohli a package to loom large in the minds of the opposition within such a shorter span of time.
-Kohli’s celebration after reaching the hundred was an indication of his arrogance but mind you, “All too often arrogance accompanies strength, and we must never assume that justice is on the side of the strong.
+Kohli’s adaptability to conditions and situations is one of his greatest assets.
+This innate ability to recalibrate his approach, coupled with his fierce determination, positions him as a formidable opponent in the minds of rival teams.
+His celebration upon reaching the century was a vivid display of confidence, even arrogance.
+However, it’s crucial to remember that “All too often, arrogance accompanies strength, and we must never assume that justice is on the side of the strong.
 The use of power must always be accompanied by moral choice.”

-Virat Kohli is an artist of modern era.
-But he’s arrogant and can an arrogant character be an artist?
-Kim Weston had given the answer saying, “As an artist you have to have a certain amount of arrogance.”
+Virat Kohli is undeniably an artist of the modern era, but his arrogance raises a poignant question: can an arrogant individual truly be an artist?
+Kim Weston posits, “As an artist, you have to have a certain amount of arrogance.”
+This complexity is precisely what makes Kohli a fascinating figure in cricket—an artist who paints his innings with both skill and swagger.

 Thank You